If hard, rewarding work is calling you …

-- Must be willing to travel throughout the James River watershed to implement projects as well as flexibility to work weekends as programming requires.
+- Must be willing to travel throughout the James River watershed to implement projects as well as have flexibility to work nights and weekends as programming requires.

-- Experience leading camping and canoeing trips with children and/or adults is a plus.
+- Should have experience leading camping and canoeing trips with children and/or adults.

-- Experience with lesson plans that are in accordance with Virginia Standards of Learning is a plus.
+- Should have experience with lesson plans that are in accordance with Virginia Standards of Learning.